divio/divio-cloud-docs/how-to/configure-ci.rst

 The basic principles
 --------------------

-When a build completes successully on the CI service, it needs to send a signal to the Control Panel to start the deployment.
+When a build completes successfully on the CI service, it needs to send a signal to the Control Panel to start the deployment.
 Typically this would be with the command::

     divio project deploy --remote-id <website id>